Solana Transactions Per Second: 1,000-4,000 Real, 65,000 Max

 Ethereum (L1)~15~15-30~$2-$10 (swap); dollars, not cents

-Sources: Chainspect, MEXC (which puts Solana fees "well under $0.01"), fee detail from Eco, and public Visa network figures.
-Solana's real sustained TPS comfortably exceeds Ethereum's base-layer throughput and rivals Visa's average processing rate -- at a per-transaction cost of a fraction of a cent, versus dollars for the same action on Ethereum's base layer.
+Sources: Chainspect, MEXC (which puts Solana fees "well under $0.01"), fee detail from Eco, and Visa's own published network figures (below).
+Solana's real sustained TPS comfortably exceeds Ethereum's base-layer throughput and rivals Visa's average processing rate, at a per-transaction cost of a fraction of a cent versus dollars for the same action on Ethereum's base layer.
 For the full head-to-head, see our Solana vs Ethereum statistics page.

 Why TPS matters for payments

-For payments specifically, TPS and block time are not vanity metrics -- they determine whether a card top-up or a checkout confirms in under a second or leaves you waiting.
-Solana's ~400ms block time and low, flat fees are what make it viable to move small amounts of money on-chain without the fee eating the transaction.
+For payments specifically, TPS and block time are not vanity metrics.
+They determine whether a card top-up or a checkout confirms in under a second or leaves you waiting.
+Solana's ~400ms block time and low, flat fees make it viable to move small amounts of money on-chain without the fee eating the transaction.

-This is exactly why crypto cards built on Solana feel instant.
-One nuance from building on it: the number that matters for a card top-up is not peak TPS but block time and finality -- Solana confirms a block in roughly 400ms and finalizes in around 13 seconds (Chainspect), so a deposit is spendable almost immediately, and the flat sub-cent fee means a $20 top-up is not eaten by network cost.
+Crypto cards built on Solana feel instant because of this.
+One nuance from building on it: the number that matters for a card top-up is not peak TPS but block time and finality.
+Solana confirms a block in roughly 400ms and finalizes in around 13 seconds (Chainspect), so a deposit is spendable almost immediately, and the flat sub-cent fee means a $20 top-up is not eaten by network cost.
 A crypto debit card converts your SOL or stablecoins to fiat and loads a Visa or Mastercard, and because the underlying settlement happens on Solana, top-ups clear in seconds for a fraction of a cent.
 SolCard is built on Solana for this reason: deposit SOL or stablecoins and spend at millions of merchants.
 Our Solana payments guide and how Solana Pay works explainer show how those TPS numbers translate into real-world spending, and our Solana wallet statistics page covers who is using the network.

 Frequently asked questions